 2. Bad Blood (Lido Remix), Bastille

-I love how this remix rises and falls, ebbing and flowing from peak to trough throughout as it gradually builds to a steady groove.
+I love how this remix rises and falls, ebbing and flowing from peak to valley throughout as it gradually builds to a steady groove.

 3. Dragons, Samuel Truth